BdR76/CSVLint/docs/readme.md

 * DataTypes - the amount of values (and percentages) of each datatype value found in this column
 * Width range - the minimum and maximum length of all values
-* DateTime range - the minimum and maximum datatime value, if any datetime values found
+* DateTime range - the minimum and maximum datetime value, if any datetime values found
 * Integer range - the minimum and maximum integer value, if any integer values found
 * Decimal range - the minimum and maximum decimal value, if any decimal values found
 * Unique values - list of unique values, not shown when there are more than `UniqueValuesMax` unique values found (see settings)